norskeld/nrsk.dev/src/content/notes/capturing-doc-comments.md

   - macros
 ---

-Sometimes it's handy (and generally a good idea!) to capture not only the code itself, but also doc comments.
-There's a catch though, because there's no way to capture comment placed outside of a macro.
+Sometimes it may be handy to capture not only the code itself, but also doc comments.
+There's a problem though, because there's no way to capture comment placed outside of a macro.
 This won't work:

 ```rust
 macro_rules! create (($name:ident, $bytes:expr) => (